 This program provides funding for projects seeking $3,000 or less.
 The purpose is to fund projects that are small in scale, need seed-money or are short term.
 Funding priority is given to organizations and individuals with a record of sharing a mission consistent with core funding interests of the Urban Communication Foundation.
 The UCF provides support for innovative research projects that advance urban communication research and/or initiatives.

 Deadline: Grants are evaluated and awarded twice a year.
-The next deadline will be announced in December 2024.
+The next deadline is June 30, 2025.

 These grants are generally not renewable.